some100/bootmgr-rs/HACKING.md

 Generally, you should always run `cargo fmt` and `cargo xtask test` after every significant change is made.
 As with most Rust projects, the code should aim to be idiomatic Rust.

 Usage of `clone` should be minimized, and used only if it is inexpensive to clone (i.e. when wrapped in an `Rc`) or if absolutely necessary and unlikely to impact performance (i.e. in error handling).
+A notable exception to this is `to_owned`, which might be necessary if you want to put an owned value in a struct but only have a reference.
+However, similarly to `clone`, it should not be overused, and for other cases you should look into seeing if a reference can be used in those situations instead.

 Always prefer borrowed types as arguments, and owned types as return values.
 This is unless you are planning to consume the owned type in the argument (if you are cloning immediately after, you should be using a reference).

 `unwrap()` should never be used, except in examples.
 If a certain call is infallible, using `unwrap_or_else(|_| unreachable!("message"))` is a little bit more clear in intent than using unwrap.
 Always use `map_err()` instead, or at the very least `expect()`.

 Every single unsafe block that is used must be preceded by a `// SAFETY:` comment that explains why it is safe, or in what situations it may be unsafe.
-This will cause a clippy deny error if this is not followed properly.
+This is enforced using the `unsafe_op_in_unsafe_fn` lint.
 Unsafe should only be used when strictly necessary.
 If a safe alternative can be used (i.e. `Cell`/`OnceCell`/`RefCell` over `UnsafeCell`), then it should be used.

 Every module and item should be documented.
 Using `cargo xtask test` should fail in case a public item is undocumented, and warn in case a private item is undocumented.